huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ### Replay episode on your robot with the `replay` function

-Another cool function of [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) is `replay` which allows to replay on your robot any episode that you've recorded or from any dataset out there.
-It's a way to test repeatability of your robot and transferability across robots of the same type.
+A useful feature of [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) is the `replay` function, which allows to replay on your robot any episode that you've recorded or episodes from any dataset out there.
+This function helps you test the repeatability of your robot's actions and assess transferability across robots of the same model.

-Run this to replay the first episode of the dataset you've just recorded:
+To replay the first episode of the dataset you just recorded, run the following command:
 ```bash
 python lerobot/scripts/control_robot.py replay \
   --robot-path lerobot/configs/robot/koch.yaml \